nus-cs2103/website-base/admin/participation.md

+Participation marks for each phase is ==given on a 'all or nothing' basis== %%&nbsp;i.e., you get either `5` or `0` marks%%.

-To get the full marks allocated for participation you should satisfy the following criteria, ==evaluated based on peer evaluations and tutor observations==.
+To get the full marks allocated for participation you should meet a minimal bar on all the following criteria, ==evaluated based on peer evaluations and tutor observations==.
 We will also take into account data recorded in other systems e.g. GitHub, IVLE.

 * **Professional Communication** :
   * Communicates sufficiently and professionally. e.g. Does not use offensive language or excessive slang in project communications.